MegaManSec/JoshuaHu/_posts/2023-10-01-gaining-root-with-logrotate-sudo-ubuntu.md

 Linux server 5.15.0-83-generic #92-Ubuntu SMP Mon Aug 14 09:30:42 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux
 ```

 Basically, we can create an arbitrary file in `/etc/bash_completion.d/` which, if bash completion is enabled, will be sourced when a user logs into the server.
 The arbitrary data is `2>/dev/null;uname -a; return 0;` which effectively sends the first garbage data to _/dev/null_; executes `uname -a`; then returns, ignoring the rest of the junk data.
 This could be used to get a shell when a real user logs into the server, hopefully obtaining more access.
 Alternatively, we could create some file in _/etc/init.d/_, _/etc/profile.d/_, or overwrite _/etc/profile_.
-The possibilities are endless!
+The possibilities are endless.

 ---